yudasm/MemoryDumper/README.md

 # MemoryDumper

-MemoryDumper is a tool designed to dump the memory of a process using MiniDumpWriteDump, specifically LSASS.
-It encrypts the resulting memory dump to evade antivirus detection and deletion of the written dump.

-*Note:* This tool is not designed to evade Endpoint Detection and Response (EDR) systems, as they are a different challenge.
-A new tool addressing EDRs is currently in development.
+MemoryDumper is a tool to create an encrypted memory dump of the lsass.exe process and then decrypt it for further analysis.
+The project consists of two parts: `MemoryDumper.cpp`, which creates the encrypted memory dump, and `Decrypt.cpp`, which decrypts the encrypted dump file.

-## Files
+## Prerequisites

-- `MemoryDumper.cpp`: This file is responsible for dumping the process memory and encrypting the memory dump.
-- `decrypt.cpp`: This file is responsible for decrypting the encrypted memory dump.
+- Visual Studio (or another C++ compiler)
+- Crypto++ library

-## Usage
+## How to Compile

-### MemoryDumper.exe

-1. Compile the `MemoryDumper.cpp` file.
-2. Run `MemoryDumper.exe <process ID>` to dump and encrypt the memory of the specified process.

-### decrypt.exe
+1. Clone the repository or download the source files.
+2. Install the Crypto++ library: https://www.cryptopp.com/wiki/Visual_Studio
+3. Create a new Visual Studio project and add the `MemoryDumper.cpp` and `Decrypt.cpp` files.
+4. Set up the project to use the Crypto++ library.

-1. Compile the `decrypt.cpp` file.
+5. Compile the project.

+## How to Use

+1. Run the compiled MemoryDumper.exe with administrative privileges to create an encrypted memory dump of the lsass.exe process.
+The encrypted dump file will be saved as `encrypted_lsass.dmp` in the C:\Windows\tasks\ directory.

-2. Run `decrypt.exe <path to encrypted file>` to decrypt the encrypted memory dump.
-The decrypted dump will be saved as `decrypted.dmp`.
+2. To decrypt the encrypted memory dump, run the compiled Decrypt.exe and provide the path to the encrypted dump file as a command-line argument.
+The decrypted memory dump will be saved as `decrypted.dmp` in the same directory as Decrypt.exe.

-## How it Works
+## How It Works

-1. Obtain the process handle: MemoryDumper takes the process ID as an argument and opens a handle to the process using the OpenProcess function.
+### MemoryDumper.cpp

+1. The program starts by enabling the `SeDebugPrivilege` and checking if it's running as an elevated process.
+This is necessary to access the lsass.exe process and dump its memory.

-2. Create a dump file: MemoryDumper creates a new file named "dump.dmp" using the CreateFileW function.
+2. It creates a new file named `lsass.dmp` in the C:\Windows\tasks\ directory to store the memory dump.

+3. The program searches for the lsass.exe process and retrieves its process ID.

+4. It opens a handle to the lsass.exe process with `PROCESS_ALL_ACCESS` permission.

+5. The program loads the `Dbghelp.dll` library and retrieves the `MiniDumpWriteDump` function address.

-3. Dump the process memory: The MiniDumpWriteDump function is used to write the process memory to the "dump.dmp" file.
+6. The `MiniDumpWriteDump` function is called with the lsass.exe process handle, process ID, and dump file handle, which creates a full memory dump of the lsass.exe process.

-4. Encrypt the memory dump: After creating the memory dump, the tool encrypts the dump file using AES encryption with CBC mode.
-The Crypto++ library is used to perform the encryption.
-The key and initialization vector (IV) are hardcoded in the source code.
-The encrypted dump file is saved as "dump_encrypted.dmp".
+7. After creating the memory dump, the program encrypts it using the `EncFile` function, which utilizes the AES encryption algorithm with CBC mode.
+The encrypted dump is saved as `encrypted_lsass.dmp` in the C:\Windows\tasks\ directory.
-5. Delete the original memory dump: After the encryption is complete, the original memory dump file is deleted using the DeleteFileW function.

-The `decrypt.exe` utility uses the same key and IV as the encryption process to decrypt the file.

-## Contributing

-Contributions are welcome!
-If you have any ideas or improvements, please submit a pull request or open an issue to discuss the changes.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Please see the [LICENSE](LICENSE) file for details.
+8. The original, unencrypted memory dump (`lsass.dmp`) is deleted.

+### Decrypt.cpp

+1. The program starts by checking if an input file is provided as a command-line argument.
+If not, it prints an error message and exits.

+2. It retrieves the wide command-line arguments using `CommandLineToArgvW` function.

+3. The key and initialization vector (IV) used for AES decryption are defined in the source code.
+These values should match the ones used in the MemoryDumper.cpp for encryption.

+4. The `Decrypt` function is called with the input file path, key, and IV.
+It reads the encrypted input file and decrypts it using the AES decryption algorithm with CBC mode.
+The decrypted data is written to a new file named `decrypted.dmp`.

+5. The memory allocated by `CommandLineToArgvW` is freed, and the program exits.

+The MemoryDumper and Decrypt programs work together to create an encrypted memory dump of the lsass.exe process and then decrypt it for further analysis.
+The encryption and decryption processes use the AES algorithm with CBC mode to ensure the confidentiality of the memory dump.